rcap107/retrieve-merge-predict/README.md

 We use YADL as our data lake, a synthetic data lake based on the YAGO3 knowledge base.
 The YADL variants used in the paper are available on Zenodo: https://zenodo.org/record/8015298

+The code for preparing the YADL variants can be found in this repo: https://github.com/rcap107/prepare-data-lakes

 # Running the pipeline
 Before running the pipeline, it is necessary to set up the indices and the metadata of the tables in the data lake.